Non-formal communication

 We all do!
 It’s how we all start to communicate as babies.

-Non-formal communication may be the only form of communication used by some people with complex disabilities.
+Non-formal communication may be the only form of communication used by disabled people with complex needs.
 This can include children and adults with:

-Everyone supporting a child or adult with complex disabilities can use non-formal communication to interact with other people and develop communication skills in a natural, relaxed and enjoyable way.
+Everyone supporting a disabled child or adult with complex needs can use non-formal communication to interact with other people and develop communication skills in a natural, relaxed and enjoyable way.

 This includes: